Misdemeanor penalties in Wisconsin: What are they?

 Class C misdemeanors are rare.
 If you’re a minor in possession of alcohol, and you’re caught the second time within 30 months of the prior offense, you’ve committed a Class C misdemeanor.
 Upon conviction, the defendant faces up to 30 days in jail, $500.00, or both.
 For example: 20 days jail.
 Class C misdemeanor are certainly the lowest level criminal offense there is.
 But they’re absolutely still worth fighting.

 Finally, sometimes crimes carry “misdemeanor u” penalties.
 Section 939.61 of the Wisconsin statutes defines these crimes:

 - If the crime is a misdemeanor, and no penalty is expressed, the defendant faces a fine up to $500.00, imprisonment up to 30 days, or both.

 Hire a Milwaukee criminal defense attorney to work on your misdemeanor criminal case

 Felonies are certainly more serious than misdemeanors.
 But that doesn’t mean you should give up the fight.
 Surely prosecutors don’t want to fight you on these things, but remember: if you’re convicted of anything, even a Class C misdemeanor, that’s a criminal record.
 Criminal records don’t go away.

-If you are criminally charged, call one of the criminal defense lawyers at Meyer Van Severen, S.C.
-Our defense attorneys certainly answer phones 24/7 and are looking forward to fighting cases just like yours.
+If you are criminally charged, call one of the criminal defense lawyers at Van Severen Law Office Our defense attorneys certainly answer phones 24/7 and are looking forward to fighting cases just like yours.

 Updated June 29, 2021.